maciejwalkowiak/spring-boot-startup-report/README.md

 3. Assuming application runs on port `8080`, go to `http://localhost:8080/startup-report`

 > **Note**
-> This library has dependencies to `org.springframework:spring-test` and `org.springframework.boot:spring-boot-test` so most likely you don't want to include it to your production build and it makes more sense to keep in in the test scope
+> This library has dependencies to `org.springframework:spring-test` and `org.springframework.boot:spring-boot-test` so most likely you don't want to include it to your production build and therefore we use it as an optional dependency.

 ## Using with integration tests